Why the restaurant industry is ripe for automation and what to expect next.

 While necessity isn’t always the mother of invention, in the case of restaurants, it might be.

 Putting the cost of foodservice labor in perspective, according the USDA food dollar series, a series that breaks down consumer expenditures across various categories, 22.4 cents of every dollar spent on food by consumers in the United States went towards foodservice worker salaries and benefits in 2017.
 This was up from 18.8 cents on 2007.
-This equates to $154bn dollars being spent by American consumers on foodservice salaries and benefits in 2017, up from nearly $87bn in 2007 (a nominal increase of 78%, compared to a nominal increase of about 50% for overall foodservice household expenditures).

 Below is a snapshot of the 2017 food dollar as well as table highlighting retail and foodservice changes.